mimevbore17/docky-landing-page/README.md

 # docky-landing-page
-landing page for docky chrome extension
+This landing page shows off some of the features of our Docky chrome extension.